 When exploring the world, you will come across locations that you can turn into campsites.
 Companions might say something like "shall we set up camp or move on?"
 Always set up camp!
 Collecting campsites in the explorable lands gives you power, somewhere to rest and restore your supplies, and to fast travel to when needed.

-6. Keep Your Characters Updated With the Strongest Weapons and Armour
+6. Keep Your Characters Updated With the Strongest Weapons and Armor

-During the game, you will constantly pick up new weapons, armour, and accessories.
+During the game, you will constantly pick up new weapons, armor, and accessories.
 Be sure to check the stats on them and keep all your characters updated with the best possible equipment.
 It wouldn't do to have a character stuck with low-level items in higher-level areas.
-You can sell lower level items for gold.
+You can sell lower-level items for gold.

 7. Collect Schematics and Use Them

-The weapons and armour customisation looks complicated at first, but you can easily get used to removing and adding extra pieces to your items to make them stronger.
+The weapons and armor customization looks complicated at first, but you can easily get used to removing and adding extra pieces to your items to make them stronger.